ksdesportes/arduino-parsons/index.markdown

 })();
 </script>

-## Reading & Printing a Potentiometer Low Level
+## Reading & Printing a Potentiometer Low-Level
 Whenever you write up the setup and loop functions you need to make sure to open & close the brackets

 <div id="sortableTrash" class="sortable-code"></div>